pmichaillat/economic-slack/syllabus.md

 ### Course resources

 + The lecture videos and readings are hosted at https://www.pascalmichaillat.org/t5.html.
 + The course material (syllabus, quizzes, research resources) is available at https://github.com/pascalmichaillat/economic-slack.

 ---

+### Communication

+#### Office hours

+Office hours will be conducted in-person.
+Office hours are first-come-first-served: there is no need to sign up.
+Feel free to come to office hours to discuss concepts covered in lecture and readings, discuss your research project, or talk about any other course-related matters.

+#### Github discussion portal

+In addition to office hours, we will communicate through the discussion portal on the course's Github repository: https://github.com/pascalmichaillat/economic-slack/discussions.
+The discussion portal is designed to get you help quickly and efficiently.
+So rather than emailing me or each other, I encourage you to post your questions and queries on the portal, and to respond to the queries of your fellow students whenever you can.

+---